Tuning - Riding Type, Rider Abilities and Riding Styles

 Advanced - Happy on all trail grades and ride the hardest trails.
 Double Blacks are a regular tick on your riding list and you ride every feature.
 Racing to a high level - top 20% nationally.

 Beginner - When red runs are the limit of your riding.
-If you are new to the sport or progressing though the trail grades.
+If you are new to the sport or progressing through the trail grades.
 Racing for fun maybe.

-Please be as honest as possible with your answers - if you're too optimistic - you'll end up with too firm a ride and likewise, is you're pessimistic - you might end up with too soft a ride.
+Please be as honest as possible with your answers - if you're too optimistic - you'll end up with too firm a ride and likewise if you're pessimistic - you might end up with too soft a ride.

-There may be more info you'd like to add, that's no problem - just add it to your notes section at checkout, or notes section on the booking form.
+There may be more info you'd like to add, so that's no problem - just add it to your notes section at checkout or the notes section on the booking form.